thorstenj/autoluv/README.md

 1. An email notification will be sent with the results.
 There's a strong chance it will land in your junk/spam folder so check there if you don't see it.
 1. If you're flying by yourself, you will get a text message with links to your boarding pass.
 1. If more than one person is attached to your confirmation number, you will _not_ get a text message.
-You will still be checked-in, however, you will need to print your parties boarding passes when you get to the airport.
+You will still be checked-in, however, you will need to print your boarding passes when you get to the airport.
 1. You can view/remove pending check-ins using the `atq` and `atrm` commands respectively.

 ### Example Session

 Below is an example session.
 It's fairly straightforward, but I want to highlight one thing.

-Notice I type `10` when asked for the Depature Airport Time Zone.
+Notice I type `10` when asked for the Departure Airport Time Zone.
 That number represents the Chicago time zone in the list.

 You'll most commonly use: